gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-3.md

 tags = ["Linux", "Homelab"]
 +++

 Welcome to my journey in building my Homelab.
-This is part of a multipart series; in the last part I gave an overview of how to setup configuration management.
-This one will cover how I setup my internal network.
+This is part of a multipart series; in the last part I gave an overview of how to set up configuration management.
+This one will cover how I set up my internal network.

 <!-- more -->